 Stockholm Archipelago, Sweden

 There’s no denying the city of Stockholm is picturesque with its soaring steeple tops and a smattering of mint green roofs.
 But the real wonder awaits in the Stockholm archipelago, a cluster of around 30,000 islands and rocks just moments away from the bustling centre.
-Hop on a boat and enjoy soaking up the peaceful atmosphere as you cruise passed tiny uninhabited islets, small colourful cottages, heavily forested islands, ancient villages and current local communities.
+Hop on a boat and enjoy soaking up the peaceful atmosphere as you cruise past tiny uninhabited islets, small colourful cottages, heavily forested islands, ancient villages and current local communities.
 You can even take a dip in summer!

 Feature image C/O Lukasz Kurbiel, Shutterstock.